QuiteAFancyEmerald/Holy-Unblocker/README.md

 ![GitHub Actions Status](https://github.com/QuiteAFancyEmerald/Holy-Unblocker/workflows/CI-Production/badge.svg)
 ![GitHub Actions Status](https://github.com/QuiteAFancyEmerald/Holy-Unblocker/workflows/CI-Win/badge.svg)

-Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or 'blockers' regardless of whether the method of censorship is client-side or network-based.
-This includes the potential ability to bypass content blockers overseas, Chrome extensions, localized client firewalls, and network-related filters.
-The project even allows the ability to browser Tor/Onion sites in any browser!
+Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or "blockers" regardless of whether the method of censorship is client-side or network-based.
+This includes the potential ability to bypass content blockers from governments, chrome extensions, localized client firewalls, and network-related filters.
+The project even allows the ability to browse Tor/Onion sites in any browser (even Chromium) all through a website!

 ## You can support Holy Unblocker by starring the repository!
 This project serves mostly as a proof of concept for the ideal clientless solution to bypassing censorship.
-Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on detail with design, mechanics, and features.
+Simply host this project on any domain and have an alternative solution to a VPN without needing to download anything on said device.
+Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on being easy to self-host.

 Works with a large number of sites, including YouTube, Discord, and more!
 Also has a good amount of locally hosted games featured on the site.